Cloud applications – hacker attack on Microsoft was serious

 The European Parliament is also dealing with the attack on Microsoft’s cloud security structure.
 The European Parliament relies heavily on Microsoft products, both in terms of the operating system of the service computers, as well as the storage of documents in Microsoft Teams and the use of SharePoint and Exchange for all parliamentary emails.

-Pirates MEP Patrick Breyer says so SWR, EU Parliament President Roberta Metsola must now urgently investigate whether China could have infiltrated the European Parliament.
+Pirates MEP Patrick Breyer says so SWR, EU Parliament President Roberta Metsola must now urgently investigate whether China might have infiltrated the European Parliament.
 “We must gradually become independent of US corporations and switch to free, self-managed technology,” demands Breyer, a member of the Committee on Civil Liberties, Justice and Home Affairs (LIBE).

 1694169057